 In cases where an act of violence did not accompany the breach, the individual would have to pay a fine of up to $500.
 The court could also give them a six-month jail term.
 A second protection order violation could bring a fine of up to $1,000.
 Additionally, the individual could spend anywhere between two weeks to two years in jail.

 Where the offender uses violence in the violation of the order of protection, prison time significantly increases.
-The first offense will carry a term of three months up to three years.
-For the second offense, the individual faces imprisonment for one year up to five years.
+The first offense will carry a term of three months to three years.
+For the second offense, the individual faces imprisonment for one year to five years.

 There’s one more provision that will help victims in protection order violations.
 Bill 509 also prohibits the accused from contacting the victim or the victim’s family members while the case is pending.
 This bill ensures victims are protected from future contact, even after the individual violates the order of protection.